UnrealFar/Discode/README.md

-# DisCode
+# Discode
-DisCode is an asynchronous Python API wrapper for the Discord REST and Gateway API.
-This project was inspired by [Discord.py](https://github.com/rapptz/discord.py)
+Discode is an asynchronous Python API wrapper for the Discord REST and Gateway API.
+This project was inspired by [Discord.py](https://github.com/rapptz/discord.py) and may contain similar functioning.

 ### Basic Example Usage
 ```py